 City buses are readily available in the capital, Taipei.
 There are fewer available in other cities throughout the island, but this is starting to change.
-Buses generally run on the half-hour and fares are approximately NT$15 - 25.
+Buses generally run on the half-hour and fares are approximately NT$15 - 25, depending on the zone of travel.
 In smaller city centers, routes are not as extensive or frequent as they are in Taipei, making other modes of transportation, such as a scooter, more appealing and feasible.

 Other Modes of Transportation

 The scooter tends to be the most popular mode of transportation for teachers in light of its cost, availability, and the ability to get around quickly in traffic.
 Many ESL teachers purchase scooters.
 An ARC (Alien Resident Card) is required upon purchase.
-Second-hand scooters are readily available and can be purchased for approximately NT$10,000 - 20,000, and a new scooter can be purchased for approximately NT$30,000 - 75,000.
+Second-hand scooters are readily available and can be purchased for approximately NT$10,000 – 40,000, and new scooters start at approximately NT$50,000.
 They can also be rented at a very reasonable rate, if you have a valid international or local motorcycle license.

 Tips When Using a Scooter: